RUSplatting: Robust 3D Gaussian Splatting for Sparse-View Underwater Scene Reconstruction: Methodology

 To address the limitations introduced by sparse views, we adopt a frame interpolation technique to synthesise intermediate frames between adjacent input images, leveraging them in two key aspects: i) enhancing the initial point cloud and ii) improving the RUSplatting optimisation, where we propose Adaptive Frame Weighting (AFW).
 Although various methods are available and should not significantly affect the final 3DGS results, we use Real-time Intermediate Flow Estimation (RIFE)~\cite{huang2022real}, a state-of-the-art deep learning-based approach that employs bidirectional optical flow and knowledge distillation to enable real-time processing.

-\paragraph{Initial point cloud.} The initial point cloud acts as a rough geometric framework for the final model.
+\paragraph{Initial point cloud.} The initial point cloud (obtained using COLMAP~\cite{schoenberger2016sfm}) acts as a rough geometric framework for the final model.
 Its quality and density directly influence the accuracy of the rendering.
-By incorporating interpolated frames, additional initialisation points are introduced, enabling a denser distribution of Gaussians and improving the overall reconstruction precision and detail.
+By incorporating interpolated frames and re-running COLMAP on the augmented dataset, additional initialisation points are introduced, enabling a denser distribution of Gaussians and improving the overall reconstruction precision and detail.
 Without IFI, the model accesses an average of 17,635 initialisation points across all datasets.
 After adopting IFI, this number increases significantly by 55.7\% to an average of 27,461 points.
 Detailed results for each dataset are provided in the supplementary material.

 \paragraph{Adaptive Frame Weighting (AFW) $\gamma$.} In sparse view scenarios, adjacent frames are significantly spaced apart, making frame interpolation challenging.
 The large spatial shifts between frames may introduce artefacts in certain geometric structures of the interpolated frames, which may degrade the quality of 3D reconstruction during optimisation when these frames are used.
 Inspired by~\cite{kendall2017uncertainties, kendall2018multi}, we propose an AFW mechanism, introducing an uncertainty learnable parameter $\gamma$ for each interpolated frame $f$ that is optimised along with the training.
 Accordingly, the loss function for the interpolated frame $L_f$ is updated as follows.